 My major change in making this Thai curry ramen 2 ways was to use vegetable broth instead of the bone broth from slow-cooking a whole chicken (as in this post).
 Perhaps I’ll make my own vegetable broth one of these days, but in the meantime, Imagine Foods makes an excellent one.

 And then there’s fish sauce, which I always felt made Thai recipes “taste Thai.”
 But luckily, you have marvelous choices for the salty, umami flavors.
 Coconut aminos or tamari are both vegan and gluten-free.
-For those who hanker after the fish-sauce flavor, you can just place the fish sauce with the other condiments on your table and let your meat-eaters sprinkle fish sauce on after serving.
+For those who hanker after the fish-sauce, place the sauce with the other condiments on your table and let your meat-eaters sprinkle it on after serving.
 (If you do this, let them know to just start with a few drops!)

 Last, you have a choice of curry pastes.
 Thai Kitchen is more widely available and is vegan, so the natural choice here.
 Mae Ploy curry pastes, which contain shrimp paste, won’t work for vegans.
 But if you are ever making a version for meat-eaters only, “economical-me” likes that you get a larger quantity (14 ounces) in each container of Mae Ploy than Thai Kitchen (4 ounces).
 If you plan to use a curry paste often, Mae Ploy will save you money over the long run.